 28. A , such as a pimple or abscess, is confined to a particular part of the body and appears as a lesion containing pus.
+30. Proceeding the second se

-30. Properly cleaned implements and tools, free from all in disinfectant visible debris, must be completely solution.
+30. Properly cleaned implements and tools, free from all visible debris, must be completely in disinfectant solution.

 31. Some of the viruses that plague humans are measles, mumps, chicken pox, smallpox, rabies, yellow fever, hepatitis, polio, , and HIV (which causes AIDS).
 Down that organism?
-5. There are thousands of different kinds of bacteria that and nonpathogenic? fall into two primary types: 7.
-What sheet is required for chemical manufacturers and importers assess and communicate the potential hazards associated with their products?
+5. There are thousands of different kinds of bacteria that fall into two primary types: and nonpathogenic?
+7. What sheet is required for chemical manufacturers and importers assess and communicate the potential hazards associated with their products?